Notes on the Behavior of MC Dropout: Experiments

 \section{Experiments}

 To verify that the properties found in \cref{sec:theory} hold true even for bigger non-linear networks, we created the suite of experiments we report in this section.
-These experiments have been implemented in \emph{pytorch v0.3.0}.
-The source code to replicate these experiment will be made available in the form of jupyter notebooks before the workshop start date.
+These experiments have been implemented in \emph{pytorch v0.3.0}\footnote{Source code for the experiments presented here is available at: \href{https://github.com/aalto-intelligent-robotics/mc-dropout-notebooks}{github.com/aalto-intelligent-robotics/mc-dropout-notebooks}}.